textpotential/bibliarchic/chapt3.md

 In a browser, with one menu click, the Kindle platform allows the user to select from five font sizes, five margin widths, and three text and background color combinations.
 Mobile Kindle interfaces allow the user to select font type and instead of margin size selection, mobile users can select spacing between lines.
 It is well established that things like color, font size, and spacing between lines has an impact on user interface and readability.[^55] Yet, for our purposes here, the important impact of this increased user participation in defining the materiality of the interface is that user defines the page instead of the material limits of the book.

 When using a Kindle bible on an iPhone, if a user turns the phone from portrait (phone held vertically) to landscape (phone held horizontally), the amount and organization of the content on the page changes.
 For example, if I am at the beginning of Ezra chapter 8 in the Kindle bible on my iPhone 7, in portrait mode, the current page holds the first 11 verses, but only 8 in landscape mode.
 If I were to change the font size or the spacing between lines, the page definition would change yet again.
+These options for screen orientation and font size mean that each user may have a different material encounter with this Kindle bible, unlike the stable and uniform material encounter afforded by a parchment codex.
+For example, having less text on a page in landscape mode on an iPhone could provide a user an encounter with a particular passage unencumbered by what comes before and after it, leading to innovative interpretations of that passage.[^embedded]

+[^embedded]: We can take this example of interface even further given the portability of a device like an iPhone, such that a user might engage a small passage from this Kindle bible in various settings throughout their day, such as on the bus to work or at a coffee shop.
+Each different setting could impact the possible interpretive uses of this particular passage engaged through interface with this Kindle bible.

 Though the page possibilities are not unlimited, the book is still bound in a sense, there is no doubt that users play a far greater role in constructing the material aspects of the page than previous book interfaces.
 This variability in the material aspects of the page is a major technological innovation and renders page numbers unnecessary, even nonsensical, in a Kindle book except for the need to have conversation about locations across interfaces.
 Yet, the page as a discrete unit of interface remains and has become a site of collaboration in the Kindle bible interface as users are invited to participate in constructing the dimensions of the page.

 ## Annotation as Collaboration ##